 Use a soft brush to clean between the fan blades, but if there doesn’t appear to be any debris buildup, you may have to replace the motor as the noise will be indicating that it is faulty.

 The compressor is often found on the surface of the fridge, within the bottom at the rear.
-It’s a big black unit, quite heavy, and sitting on four rubber mounts that absorb its vibrations while running.
+It’s a big black unit, quite heavy, and sits on four rubber mounts that absorb its vibrations while running.

 It also has copper tubing and wires running from it.
 If the noise is coming from the compressor, it could be from a faulty timed relay controlling the starting of the compressor or it could be from the compressor itself.
 Either way, you will have to replace the defective part.